• Home

 • Thrush.
 That’s a yeast infection in your mouth.
 Yuck.

-• Clostridium difficile “C-diff” an opportunist bacteria that grows when the good stuff disappears and causes terrible diarrhea.
+• Clostridium difficile “C-diff” is an opportunist bacteria that grows when the good stuff disappears and causes terrible diarrhea.
 It kills 29,000 people every year.

 All that besides the normal side effects that antibiotics have, like diarrhea (which actually evens out the constipation of a straight MRE diet), rash, and nausea.

-Narrow spectrum antibiotics kill certain bacteria.
 In cases where the doctor is confident which bacteria needs treatment, these are the smart choice.

-Narrow spectrum antibiotics will spare your good bacteria and keep you in the fight.
+Narrow-spectrum antibiotics will spare your good bacteria and keep you in the fight.

-I don’t recommend stocking up on these because you’re not very likely to be able to identify your killer germ without some pretty good medical knowledge or a still working WebMD.
+I don’t recommend stocking up on these because you’re not very likely to be able to identify your killer germ without some pretty good medical knowledge or a still-working WebMD.

-There are exceptions.
 You can research which of these medications might be worth trying for which bacterial infections.

-Azithromycin, for example, is a go-to for sinus infections.
 Did you know that some of your sinuses are separated from your brain by mere millimeters of bone tissue?

-You should now be asking: How do I get survival antibiotics?
-You know…legally, without lying to my doctor.
+You should now be asking: How do I get antibiotics?

-fish antibioticsHere’s Your Answer To The Survival Antibiotics Problem
+Answer To The Antibiotics Problem

 The easy answer is fish antibiotics.